-When I was a kid, I was often asked to choose sides.
-This pattern started with my parents' arguments and showed up again at school.
-Whether on the playground, the bus, the girl's bathroom, or at the dinner table I was perpetually caught in the middle of other people's conflict.
+When I was a kid, I often had to choose sides.
+Whether on the playground, the bus, in the girl's bathroom, or at the dinner table I was perpetually caught in the middle of other people's "stuff".
 It didn't feel good, but I saw no other option than to stay put, squirming in messiness that wasn't mine.

-Back then I didn't know how to say "Hey guys, may I be excused until you work it out?"
+At the time I didn't know how to say "May I be excused while you guys work it out?"

 How I coped as an eight year old didn't look much different from how I coped as an adult.
-Sometimes I picked the side I could most benefit from by offering loyalty.
-Sometimes I worked both sides, trying to be the voice of reason in an unreasonable dispute.
+Sometimes I picked the side I could most benefit from.
+Sometimes I worked both sides, arrogantly assuming the voice of reason in an unreasonable dispute.
 Sometimes I sided with the person who I most needed love and approval from.
 And sometimes I just dodged bullets, suffering unnecessary casualties.

 I never learned how to consider my own neglected needs in the chaos of other people's drama, let alone express them.
-Instead I donned the false masks of "helpful", "loyal", or "nice" then dissociated in self-harming ways which progressed as I got older, and I settled for the temporary sense of intimacy that being in a triangle (aka being in the middle) gave me.
-And here's the mustard seed... when the conflict resolved itself and my "job" was no longer necessary, I felt very, very alone.
+Instead I pretended to be okay and dissociated in self-harming ways which progressed as I got older.
+I settled for a temporary sense of intimacy that being in a triangle gave me.
+(It wasn't until much later that I learned the difference between intensity and intimacy.)
+And here's the mustard seed... when the conflict resolved itself and my role became obsolete, I felt very, very alone.

-I'm sharing this intensely personal and vulnerable thing about myself because shadow work is so valuable.
-It is not about shaming ourselves or anyone.
+I'm sharing this intensely personal and vulnerable thing about myself because shadow work has been so valuable in identifying patterns like this and releasing them with non-judgment and compassion.
+This work isn't about shaming ourselves or anyone else.
 It's about naming, freeing, and feeding those hungry parts of our spirit that have been malnourished.
 It's about asking, "How do I take care of myself right now without acting out of emotional scarcity?"

 And when you're ready, it's about acknowledging the ways in which your shadow protected you.
 How certain defects are actually attributes once they've been exposed to the light.